gimmebackmysandwich/device_realme_wasabi/README.md

-Resurrection Remix device tree for the Realme 6 (RMX2001, RMX2002 and RMX2003) - Realme 6S / Realme 6i India / Realme Narzo (RMX2002)
+crDroid device tree for the Realme 6 (RMX2001, RMX2002 and RMX2003) - Realme 6S / Realme 6i India / Realme Narzo (RMX2002)
 =================================================
 The Realme 6 (codenamed _"RMX2001, RMX2002 and RMX2003"_) - Realme 6S / Realme 6i India / Realme Narzo (codenamed _"RMX2002"_) are mid-range smartphones from Realme.
 They was released in March, June and July 2020.